Skip to content

 Do Bacteria die or survive in Boiling Water?

 Boiled water kills microorganisms and bacteria.
-However, the extent of destruction depends on the bacteria’s and various microorganisms heat resistance, the temperature and length of time that the microorganisms and bacteria are susceptible to the boiled water.
+However, the extent of destruction depends on the bacteria’s and various microorganisms’ heat resistance, the temperature, and the length of time that the microorganisms and bacteria are susceptible to the boiled water.

-Additionally, the number of organic material like plant particles and food present can affect the extent of destruction of the microorganism when vulnerable to the boiling water for a particular time and temperature.
+Additionally, the number of organic materials like plant particles and food present can affect the extent of destruction of the microorganism when vulnerable to boiling water for a particular time and temperature.

 Contaminated water for drinking should be kept boiling for not less than one minute to destroy most kinds of illness-causing microorganisms that are present.
 Extremophiles don’t only survive, but they also multiply at 100-135 C.

-However, bacteria can create spores which survive 100C and later when there is food and things cooled down, they come back.
-Pathogenic bacteria can survive in 37C although most of them die at 100C.
+However, bacteria can create spores that survive 100C and later when there is food and things cooled down, they come back.
+Pathogenic bacteria can survive at 37C although most of them die at 100C.

 Final Take